 While these outcomes are difficult to interpret, it is important to appreciate that changes in the microbiome do not necessarily indicate an impact on human health.
 If we are to begin to understand the impact of LNCS on the gut microbiota and more importantly what this means for health outcomes, several factors need to be considered.
-While there is a need for more well-designed randomized controlled trials, we also need information on the microbiota using only 16S rRNA sequencing.
+While there is a need for more well-designed randomized controlled trials, we also need information on the microbiome beyond the genus level, as most studies to date have profiled the microbiota using only 16S rRNA sequencing.
 Studies exploring microbiome function, which is almost completely unknown for LNCS, will be extremally informative.
 Intervention studies providing information at a species level, as well functional output will allow for a greater understanding of personalised effects, and this is likely key to recognising the impact of LNCS on human health.